osmandapp/docs/content/osmand/start-with/profiles.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.rapp_mode_default %} or any other profile that has been set before  → {% data variables.ios-values.configure_profile %} → {% data variables.ios-values.shared_string_enabled%} turn on or off

+>**Note**: For Android the profile can be changed in 'Configure profile' by tapping the relevant icon at the top right corner

 <!--
 |   | settings  | OS| profile |
 | :------------- | :------------- | :------------- | :------------- |